 Use simple page protectors, or laminate the alphabet mats so they can be used with dry-erase markers, Students can practice stroke order and letter formation for all of the letters of the alphabet.

 Free Alphabet Templates

-These Alphabet templates are currently FREE in our TPT store!
+These Alphabet templates are currently FREE for subscribers!
 Head over to grab this awesome freebie and while you’re there check out our Fine Motor Letter of the Week Bundle.
 It’s filled with hundreds of activities and resources you can use to build fine motor skills while learning the alphabet.